ironfinger/UoL-AI-Stuff/README.md

 # UoL-AI-Stuff

-Just my AI experiments for the course
+Just my AI experiments for the course '#ThisIsGonnaBePainful'.